-Many plan sponsors are (or should be) starting to think about their Form 5500 filing and annual compliance testing.
+Many employers sponsoring a retirement plan are (or should be) starting to think about their Form 5500 filing and annual compliance testing.
 That means it is also a great time for advisors to help clients conduct a plan checkup.
 A good checkup can reduce future costs, administrative headaches, and fiduciary liability.
 Here are some steps to help you start the process with your plan sponsors.

-Ensure your sponsors have reviewed all plan documents and communications with their participants within the past 12 months.
+Ensure employers have reviewed all plan documents and communications with their employees within the past 12 months.
 Changes in a business may produce unexpected and unnoticed changes in a plan’s operation, so it’s important to review plan language and features.
 Consider including the service providers who regularly work with each plan to help spot issues that may have been overlooked.
 Some questions to ask when meeting with your client for a review include:

 Have you had any mergers, acquisitions, or changes in ownership in the past plan year?
 Structural changes to their organization will warrant updated plan documents and need to be communicated to your retirement service providers.